 With PCs came applications like Excel and its ease of use meant spreadsheets were used for many different things, including managing samples.
 However, these were generally local solutions and didn’t solve the bigger issues.
 Indeed, they created a few.
 I met examples of Excel being used for small compound management operations right up to about 2015, and it is probably still being used!

-Read the next section >>
+Read the next section >>Watch our video

 Watch the Sample Not Found video: a cautionary tale of some of the issues with relying on a spreadsheet